aws/aws-cdk/CONTRIBUTING.md

 ### Gitpod

-For setting up a local development environment, we recommend using [Gitpod](http://gitpod.io) - a service that allows you to spin up an in-browser Visual Studio Code-compatible editor, with everything set up and ready to go for CDK development.
+For setting up a CDK development environment, we recommend using [Gitpod](http://gitpod.io) - a service that allows you to spin up an in-browser Visual Studio Code-compatible editor, with everything set up and ready to go for CDK development.
+Best of all, the project is already built.

 Just click the button below to create your private workspace:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/aws/aws-cdk)

-This will start a new Gitpod workspace, and immediately kick off a build of the CDK code.
+This will start a new Gitpod workspace.
-Once it's done (it takes around an hour, unfortunately), you can work on any package that you want to modify, as described in ['Quick Iteration'](#quick-iteration) below.
+You can now work on any package that you want to modify, as described in ['Quick Iteration'](#quick-iteration) below.
+You can build and test only the module you're working on and its consumers using `scripts/buildown`.

+We don't recommend doing a full build on GitPod; it takes over an hour.
+Also, it will fail unless you include `--skip-prereqs` on the `yarn build` command (because Docker doesn't work in a Gitpod workspace).
+Instead, just discard your Gitpod workspace and create a new one.
+You will get the latest source files and bulid artifacts.

 Gitpod is free for 50 hours per month - make sure to stop your workspace when you're done